Extensions Developer Rig

 Creating a Project

 - Fill out the fields on the first setup screen:

-- In the dropdown list, select New Extension (to create a new extension) or an extension you’ve already created.
+- In the dropdown list, select New Extension (to create a new extension) or select an extension you’ve already created.

 - Specify the extension version.
 The default is 0.0.1.